MicrosoftDocs/azure-dev-docs/articles/terraform/configure-vs-code-extension-for-terraform.md

 > [!div class="checklist"]

 > * Install the Azure Terraform Visual Studio Code extension
-> * Use the extension's commands to create an Azure resource group
+> * Use the extension to create an Azure resource group
 > * Verify the resource group was created
 > * Delete the resource group when finished testing using the extension